-This post is the seventh in a series examining the anti-discrimination laws that exist in each Australian jurisdiction and analysing how well, or how poorly, they protect lesbian, gay, bisexual, transgender and intersex (LGBTI) people from discrimination.
-Previous articles have looked at the frameworks in Victoria, NSW, the Commonwealth, the Northern Territory, the ACT and Western Australia.
+This post is part of a series examining the anti-discrimination laws that exist in each Australian jurisdiction and analysing how well, or how poorly, they protect lesbian, gay, bisexual, transgender and intersex (LGBTI) people from discrimination.
+Other posts in the series can be found here.

-Specifically, each post has considered three main aspects of LGBTI anti-discrimination legislation:
+Specifically, each post considers three main aspects of LGBTI anti-discrimination legislation:

 - Protected attributes

 Contrary to what some might expect, Queensland’s laws are at least ‘average’, and in some cases, particularly in relation to anti-vilification laws, ‘better than average’, across these three areas.
 Unfortunately, that says more about the major flaws that exist across most anti-discrimination laws in Australia than it necessarily does about the Anti-Discrimination Act 1991 (‘the Act’) itself.

 There are still significant problems that must be addressed with this legislation, beginning with the issue of who is – and isn’t – covered.